 A Tour of Psalm 23

 Most of us don’t know any sheep herders personally.
-But back when this psalm was written, herding sheep was a common profession.
+But when this psalm was written thousands of years ago, herding sheep was a common profession.
 Sheep, as you may know, are not the brightest animals on the farm.
 They have to be led where you want them to go.
 It is up to the shepherd to find suitable pasture for the sheep to graze.

 The shepherd also must find water for them.
 Not just any water – but still water, so that they won’t be swept away by currents that are too fast for them.
 When we think of this image of water, as Christians, we can’t help but think of the baptismal waters when we hear these words.
 In the still waters of our mother’s wombs we were created.
 In the waters of the font we were baptized Children of God.
 And this water sustains us all our lives.

-Then the imagery of the psalm changes from a shepherd to that of a host of a welcoming household.
+Then the imagery of the psalm changes from a shepherd to that of a host welcoming us to a table full of good food.
 God has lays out a banquet, even with enemies lurking around.
 That’s often the way I think of communion.
 Here we come to the table to partake of the bread and the wine.
-A whole world of worry, danger, fear and pain awaits us.
+A whole world of worry, danger, fear and pain awaits us beyond this table.
 But for this moment we’re invited to the banquet of Jesus Christ to feed on the food of forgiveness, restoration, and rejuvenation.

 The House of the Lord